Gazler/githug/README.md

 It would be ideal if you add an integration test for your level.
 These tests live in `spec/githug_spec` and **must** be run in order.
 If you add a level but do not add a test, please add a simple `skip_level` test case similar to the `contribute` level.

+## FAQs

+1. Answers are not being checked properly

+   *This is a common issue we are facing and we are actively working to fix it.
+In the mean time, You can run this command, `git branch -m master` and continue with the levels.
+The issue arises because of the recent git update of calling the default branch `main` instead of `master`.
+Happy Learning!*